Pankaj2505/WordPowerMadeEasy/_posts/2021-12-06-HowToTalkAboutPractitinor.md

 ---

 # Session 1
-internal medicine?
-• female ailments?
-• pregnancy and childbirth?
+- This specialist gives you series of test to find out what ails you, or what is the problem
+> an internist

+- Treat female reproductive and sexual organs
+> a gynecologist

-• the treatment and care of inf ants and young children?
+- deliver baby and take care of mother during and after pregnancy
-• skin disorders?
-• diseases of the eye?
-• heart problems?
-• the brain and nervous system?
+> an obstetrician

+- take care of young childern and supervise there occulation and treat any disease
+> a pediatrician

+- Specialist who take care of human skin realted problems
+> a dermatologist

+- who treats eyes
+> an opthalmologist

+- treat skeleton structure of body, bone fracture, slipped disk, curvature of spine etc
+> an orthopedist

+- treat disease realted to heart and circulatory system
+> A cardiologist

+- treat disorder of brain , spinal cord or nervous system
+> a neurologist

-• mental and emotional disturbances?
+- alleviate mental and emotional disturbnance by drug, electroshock, psycothreapy
+> a psychiatrist